 I have tutored a variety of students, including high school students, veterans, athletes, and people with ADHD.

 I was employed by West Virginia University as a tutor from January 2012 to July 2013, and I have been tutoring privately since September 2010.
 The time I tutored for WVU alone totals over 900 hours.
-During this time, I have tutored high school and college students and have developed great flexibility in my teaching methods.
+During that time, I tutored high school and college students and developed great flexibility in my teaching methods.

-As a tutor for West Virginia University, I have received regular training on improving my teaching methods and will soon receive a tutoring certification.
+As a tutor for West Virginia University, I received regular training on improving my teaching methods.

 Group rates: $40 for 2.
 Upper level college courses may be $40 depending on the material.
 Lessons requested less than 24 hours before meet time: $40

 After having several sessions with Michael, my next exam grade went from a D to an A!
 He is very patient and has really helped me not only memorize the information but truly understand it.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.

 I finished the gross anatomy block of medical school on 10/2/15 with an A.

 I review the subject daily to maintain my knowledge for later classes and boards.